emqx/emqx-docs/en_US/getting-started/new-features.md

 **Simplified configuration**

-The `emqx.conf` configuration file has been changed to a concise and readable HOCON format, and contains commonly used configuration items by default, to improve the readability and maintainability.
+The `emqx.conf` configuration file has been changed to a concise and readable [HOCON](https://github.com/emqx/hocon) format, and contains commonly used configuration items by default, to improve the readability and maintainability.

 **Improved REST API**

-Provide REST API compliant with the OpenAPI 3.0 specification, as well as clear and rich API documentation.
+REST API is now compliant with the OpenAPI 3.0 specification, and comes with clear and rich API documentation.

 **Rapid troubleshooting**

-Provide more diagnostic tools such as slow subscriptions and online tracing so users can quickly troubleshoot issues in production.
+Added more diagnostic tools such as slow subscriptions and online tracing so users can quickly troubleshoot issues in production.

 **Structured logs**

-More user-friendly structured logs and JSON format is also supported.
-Error logs is flagged with 'msg' to facilitate locating the cause of the problem.
+Added support for machine (indexer) friendly structured logs in JSON format.
+Error logs are consistently tagged with 'msg' tokens to facilitate locating the cause of the problem.

 **Flexible expansion and customization**

-Provide a new plugin architecture, with which users can compile, distribute, and install their extension plugins in the form of independent plugin packages to customize and extend the usage of EMQX.
+Developed a new plugin architecture, with which users can compile, distribute, and install their extension plugins in the form of independent plugin packages to customize and extend the usage of EMQX.